I Love Recipe

 👨🍳 Cooking Points

-It's crucial to simmer pork, onion, green onions, and tomato for at least 30 minutes to create a deep-flavored broth.
+The first secret to this Kimchi Jjigae (김치찌개) lies in its 'broth.'
+It's crucial to simmer the pork, onion, green onions, and tomato for at least 30 minutes to create a deep, flavorful broth.

 👨🍳 Directions